4 day Seattle Itinerary for First Time Visitors!

 After lunch we took the ferry to Bainbridge Island.
 I recommend taking a ferry as part of your Seattle itinerary because even more than the destination it is a fun experience to take a ferry out on the Puget Sound.

-You can either drive your car if you rented a car on the ferry or just walk on as a passenger.
+You can either drive your car, if you rented a car, straight on the ferry or just walk on as a passenger.
 Get a seat out on the deck for some great views and picture opportunities of Seattle.
 Be sure to bring a jacket because it can get cold out on the deck.

 We stopped for a drink at Bainbridge Brewing Ale house which sits next to a wine establishment next door.
 So you can stop for an afternoon beer or wine.
 After taking in the cute island you can either head back to Seattle via ferry or you can take in some of beautiful nature found on Bainbridge Island.